SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 ![minerva (Dart)](images/benchmarks/load_testing/dart_minerva.jpeg)

-Minerva has a good start at 0.5ms and goes as low as 0.3ms RTT and goes to maximum of 0.8ms even at peak 200 VUs but generally stays around 0.6ms.
+Minerva has a good start at 0.5ms and goes as low as 0.3ms RTT and goes to a maximum of 0.8ms even at a peak of 200 VUs but generally stays around 0.6ms.

 There is a good reason why Minerva is performing so well, more on that later.